enzupiechaczek/Security-portfolio/Log-Analyzer/README.md

 ## Why I Built This

-While working on penetration testing labs (SMB, SQL injection, Redis enumeration), I wanted to build something from the defensive side too — a simple tool that mirrors what a SOC analyst or IT team might use to spot brute-force activity in real server logs, combining my interest in security with practical Python automation.
+While working on penetration testing labs (SMB, SQL injection, Redis enumeration), I wanted to build something from the defensive side too, a simple tool that mirrors what a SOC analyst or IT team might use to spot brute-force activity in real server logs, combining my interest in security with practical Python automation.

 ## Example Output